 Side by side with problems of manufacture was the difficulty of handling the enormous quantities involved.
-In addition to facilitating loading direct into ships, special arrangements were provided for coiling down the 30 nautical mile lengths on sites also convenient for subsequent re-loading.
-From the Erith armouring shops a steel gantry 1.584 ft. long was erected on towers across the works sports ground to a jetty on the bank of the Thames.
+In addition to facilitating loading direct into ships, special arrangements were provided for coiling down the 30 nautical mile lengths on sites also convenient for subsequent re-loading. the Erith armouring shops a steel gantry 1,584 ft. long was erected on towers across the works sports ground to a jetty on the bank of the Thames.
 On this gantry were mechanical facilities for handling five separate cables simultaneously and at the extreme end, alongside the river, were housed powerful winches for pulling the long lengths of cable either direct from the works or from the coiling-down sites.

-To protect the coiled-down cables new buildings were erected, the largest being 487 ft. long by 74 ft. wide and the arrangements permitted two cables to be loaded simultancously.
-The steel gantry and other handling equipment were designed and conrendal 2 M.F. re cable pass pilms the see tike s hour the time SSUR OF 100 Ha har s length of it Severe W el presidi d four % the cabi orily and e-line for ed with W. I.

-structed by the company's civil engineering the whole length.
+To protect the coiled-down cables new buildings were erected, the largest being 487 ft. long by 74 ft. wide and the arrangements permitted two cables to be loaded simultaneously.
+The steel gantry and other handling equipment were designed and constructed by the company's civil engineering the whole length.
 For this purpose the department.
-The period for loading each individual cable occupied several days and for long periods one or other of these cable ships was continuously alongside the works jetty.
+The period for loading each Henley design of straight-through lead individual cable occupied several days and press (already described in the Electrical for long periods one or other of these cable ships was continuously alongside the works ietty.